jpwhite4/xdmod-supremm/8.5/extending.md

 ### 3. Testing the new mapping

+XDMoD does not require tests exist for a dataset mapping, however it is highly recommended to create at least one test case since it significantly helps with debugging problems in the mapping.
+If you do not wish to create test cases then this step can be skipped.

 The XDMoD software has a test mode that can be used to verify the dataset mapping.
 The test mode requires one or more input files each of which must contain a job summary document in json format.
 Each input file must have a corresponding